 Why is this so?
 Spirit guide Spotted Eagle points out that we are all ancient spiritual energies.
 This ancient energy that is you and I is individuated and differentiated.
 It has been personally "us" for a long time, and we each are unique according to the different dimensions we have chosen to experience with our spiritual energy.
 Since we know that energy is neither created nor destroyed, it is an understatement to say our journeys have been long.
 We have been journeying and experimenting and evolving our energy for billions of years and beyond.
 Our human lifetime is a small, quick flicker in the total scheme of who we are.
 We do not know what any soul or spiritual energy may be working on in this particular lifetime, so it is hubris for us to attempt to judge any human life.
 Instead of judging, it is more accurate to understand that everyone, without exception, is on a sacred journey of evolution.

 When we begin to understand that there is a much bigger picture at work, we can more easily extend to each human being who has chosen to experience this quite difficult earth plane, a large amount of respect and honor.
 We can give them a wide berth to journey as they are called, knowing that no matter what their circumstances, or how they appear, there is more going on than meets the human eye.
 When we look at others, we can know that they are incredibly powerful to choose and change and evolve their journey at every moment.
-(For an insightful blog on extending compassion to others instead of judgment or pity, visit channel Jennie Marlow’s blog on Compassion).

-Judging is a peculiarly human thing to do–it does not exist in any other dimension.
+Judging is a peculiarly human thing to do--it does not exist in any other dimension.
 We will drop our judgments the minute we drop our physical body.
-But while we are here, we can learn from our judgments and keep them under supervision.
+But while we are here, we can keep our judgments under supervision.
 Judgment unsupervised entangles our spirit and leaves us living lives trapped by the conditioning of society.
 Examining our own judgments will give us clues as to what that conditioning is, how it works, and the assumptions upon which we and our society run.
 Which assumptions are we ready to change?
 How do we wish to evolve ourselves and our society?
 When we drop our end of the judgment rope, we are learning to be responsible with our energy, and we free ourselves to move in creative and productive directions that truly enhance our lives and bring us joy.